 include you in the Flood Re scheme.
 Insurers are likely to have different

-I’ve previously made a flood claim – will I still be eligible for the
+I've previously made a flood insurance claim – will I still be eligible for the Flood Re scheme?

-Yes, you will as long as your property meets the legibility criteria
+Yes, you will as long as your property meets the eligibility criteria.

-My policy is due for renewal, will I be included in Flood Re?
+My insurance policy is due for renewal, will I be included in Flood Re?

 This depends on whether you meet the eligibility criteria, whether your

 insurer is part of the Flood Re scheme and whether or not they decide to